tourhq

 Hotel

-• Day 6: Over the Middle Atlas from Fes to Erfoud, Merzouga & the Saharaexpand_more
+Over the Middle Atlas from Fes to Erfoud, Merzouga & the Sahara

-Near Merzouga, you can take a short break and switch gears to ride a camel through the dunes to your already-prepared-for-you camp, arriving just before sunset.
-Climb a nearby dune to watch the sunset before returning to camp for a delicious dinner, relaxing by the campfire.
-Enjoy an evening of Berber music followed by night in a bedouin-style tent under an expansive night sky chock-full of runaway twinkling stars.
-If four walls and modern comfort are more your style, you can spend the night at a comfortable hotel/auberge in Merzouga.
+Near Merzouga you can take a short break and switch gears to ride a camel through the dunes to your already-prepared-for-you camp, arriving just before sunset.
+Climb a nearby sand dune to watch the sunset before returning to camp for a delicious dinner, relaxing by the campfire.
+Enjoy an evening of Berber music followed by a night in a bedouin-style tent under an expansive night sky chock-full of unhindered twinkling stars.
+If four walls and modern comfort are more your style, you can opt to spend the night at a comfortable hotel/auberge in Merzouga.
 Driving time: 7-8 hours

 Hotel

-• Day 7: Desert Adventures Around Merzouga, Rissani Market & Todra Gorgeexpand_more
+Esert Adventures Around Merzouga, Rissani Market & Todra Gorge

 Wake up early to catch a spectacular desert sunrise, then spend the morning exploring more of the Sahara.
-You can rent a sandboard and test your skills on the dunes, take the Erg Chebbi tour (around the dunes), join a quad ATV tour, or relax by a pool.
-From there, visit nearby Khemliya, a typical Saharan village (its people are initially from Mali), and enjoy traditional drumming music and dancing before taking a short walk around the settlement.
+You can rent a sandboard and test your skills on the dunes, take the Erg Chebbi tour (around the dunes), join a quad ATV tour, or relax for a bit by a pool.
+From there, visit nearby Khemliya, a typical Saharan village (its people originally from Mali), and enjoy traditional drumming music and dancing before taking a short walk around the settlement.

-As you leave the Merzouga region and dunes behind, please stop in the market town of Rissani, entering through its impressive gate.
-Known for its livestock auction, it's worth your time finding the 'donkey parking lot' to delight your senses and take a walk around its traditional market.
+As you leave the Merzouga region and dunes behind, stop in the market town of Rissani, entering through its impressive gate.
+Known for its livestock auction, it's worth your time finding the 'donkey parking lot' to delight your senses as well as take a walk around its traditional market.

 Hotel

-• Day 8: Todra Gorge to Aït Benhaddou, Stopping at Dades Valley & Ouarzazateexpand_more
+Todra Gorge to Aït Benhaddou, Stopping at Dades Valley & Ouarzazate

 Today's journey takes you west along the Valley of a Thousand Kasbahs, many in disrepair as the kasbahs were constructed of pisé mud (rammed earth).
 As you head towards Aït Benhaddou, you will pass many small towns where you can see traditional farming methods in use.
 Be on the lookout for nomads tending to their animals as you make your way through Boumalne Dades, a major town and bridging point over the Dades River, and on to Kela'a M'gouna, the "Valley of the Roses."
 Here you can admire the cultivated rose bushes and visit a rose collective to see the process of converting rose petals into rose water and rose oil used in the cosmetic industry.